Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 The script `pre-deployment.ps1` provides the setup and configuration of users and other framework elements.
 The following steps are required to run the script.
 Note that the scripts must complete without errors before the ARM template can be deployed successfully.
-Note use admin ensure you are [logging in to PowerShell with correct credentials](#logging-in-to-powershell-with-correct-credentials)
+Note use admin ensure you are [LOGGING INTO POWERSHELL WITH CORRECT CREDENTIALS](#LOGGING-INTO-POWERSHELL-WITH-CORRECT-CREDENTIALS)

 Using the [Azure portal](https://portal.azure.com/) with an account that is a member of the [Subscription Admins role and co-administrator of the